TwoWheelDev/MarkupBluesky/README.md

   - Toggling inclusion of reposts
 - Outputs formatted markup via `MarkupBluesky` for front-end rendering
 - Stores settings per-page using JSON in the database
+- Includes a `Textformatter` to render individual posts to a page

 ## Installation